Published Jun 07, 2024 · Updated Mar 08, 2026

 What should facilities and operations do to strengthen clinical placements and practical training?

-Clinical placements provide direct exposure to practice and must integrate smoothly with on-campus teaching.
-Universities should manage placement logistics with hospitals and clinics so the breadth of experience complements the curriculum.
-Quality assurance for placements needs to be active, with staff liaising closely with providers and assessing student performance in context.
-Coordinated timetabling, transport information, and access to online resources during placements help bridge classroom learning and clinical practice.
+Clinical placements are where facilities and operations stop being background issues and start shaping learning directly.
+Universities should manage placement logistics with hospitals and clinics so the range of experience complements the curriculum rather than competing with it.
+Quality assurance needs to be active, with staff liaising closely with providers and assessing student performance in context.
+Coordinated timetabling, clear transport information, and reliable access to online resources during placements help students focus on practice instead of logistics, especially where medical placements deliver unevenly for students.

 How can facilities bolster wellbeing and mental health?